 "You can't assume people are going to turn over a new leaf the day they walk out of prison," says Roger Clegg, president and general counsel for the Center for Equal Opportunity, a conservative think-tank.
 "The unfortunate reality is that some people who walk out of prison walk back in."

-In the last few years, the NAACP, along with the Brennan Center for Justice and the American Civil Liberties Union (ACLU), have worked in various states to challenge laws barring felons from voting.
+In the last few years, the NAACP, along with the Brennan Center for Justice and the American Civil Liberties Union (ACLU), have worked in various states to challnge laws barring felons from voting.
 For instance, civil rights groups lobbied Virginia Governor Terry McAuliffe and his predecessor Bob McConnell to push through executive orders that allowed the state's non-violent felons and anyone with a felony drug offense to have their voting rights restored at the end of their sentence.
 Those orders also effectively reduced the waiting period for violent felons from five years to three.

-In 2013, Delaware Governor Jack Markell and his state legislature agreed to amend the State Constitution to allow non-violent offenders who complete their sentences to vote.
+In 2013, Delaware Governor Jack Markell and his state legislature agreed to amend the state Constitution to allow non-violent offenders who complete their sentences to vote.
 Last year, approximately 60,000 ex-felons in California were granted the right to vote after the state agreed to settle litigation over laws blocking low-level offenders under community supervision from casting ballots.
 And just last month, the Maryland legislature overturned Governor Larry Hogan's veto of a bill that allowed felons to vote before they complete probation and parole.

 In the Sunshine State, progress has been harder to come by.
-Meade co-founded the Florida Rights Restoration Coalition in 2011, shortly after the state clemency board—comprised of Republicans Governor Scott, Attorney General Pam Bondi, Agriculture Commissioner Adam Putnam, and Chief Financial Officer Jeff Atwater—eliminated 2007 reforms passed by Crist, his predecessor.
+Meade co-founded the Florida Rights Restoration Coalition in 2011, shortly after the state Clemency Board—comprised of Republicans Governor Scott, Attorney General Pam Bondi, Agriculture Commissioner Adam Putnam, and Chief Financial Officer Jeff Atwater—eliminated 2007 reforms passed by Crist, his predecessor.
 Under Crist, past offenders convicted of less serious felonies could have their rights restored without a clemency board hearing; more than 150,000 people regained their voting rights while Crist was in office.

-But Scott, Bondi, Putnam, and Atwater reinstituted the lifetime voting ban for felons unless clemency is granted by the board or the governor.
+But Scott, Bondi, Putnam and Atwater reinstituted the lifetime voting ban for felons unless clemency is granted by the board or the governor.
 At the time, Scott told the News Service of Florida: "Felons seeking the restoration of rights must show they desire and deserve clemency by applying only after they have shown they are willing to abide by the law."

 In addition, nonviolent offenders now have to wait five years after completing all terms of their sentence, including probation and parole before they can even apply to have their civil rights restored.

-For his part, Meade says he applied for clemency in 2006, but it was delayed due to a backlog of more than 100,000 applications for rights restoration.
+For his part, Meade says he applied for clemency in 2006, but that it was delayed due to a backlog of more than 100,000 applications for rights restoration.
 Under the rules enacted by the Scott-led clemency board, Meade falls in a new category of felons who must wait at least seven years after completing their sentences because of his convictions for aggravated battery and firearm possession.
 Spokespeople for the four clemency board members did not respond to multiple requests for comment via email and voicemail, though in January of last year, Bondi spokeswoman Whitney Ray told the Sun Sentinel, "This issue is about felons proving they have been rehabilitated before having their civil rights restored."

-So a conservative political establishment that continues to have success in off-year elections stands between hundreds of thousands of ex-cons and the voting booth.
+So a conservative political establishment that continues to have success in off-year elections stands between hundreds of thousands of ex cons and the voting booth.